 The duration of your safari will definitely make an impact on how much you pack.

-If you are traveling for a few days, then you will likely need fewer items of clothing compared to a safari lasting for a few weeks or even months.
+If you are travelling for a few days, then you will likely need fewer items of clothing compared to a safari lasting for a few weeks or even months.
 For longer safaris, you’ll want to consider how to handle laundry, which we cover in a different section.

 What types of transport will you be using?